Barstow Community College: History

 Barstow Community College's vocational program was revamped in 2006 to meet the needs of the community and workforce.
 In 2010, a partnership between a local business leader and a charter school emerged and the Center for Workforce and Economic Development (a partnership between Barstow Community College and Excelsior Charter School) was formed.
 90 percent of the college's Career Technical Education (CTE) programs are centrally located in one facility and include Solar Technology, Logistics and Warehousing, Electrical, Building Construction Trades Technology, HVAC, Automotive and Diesel Technology, Photography and Welding.
 The college completed the renovation of its student services center (Norman Smith Student Services Center) in 2009 and began construction of a 700-seat Performing Arts Center in October 2010 and opened Fall of 2014.
 A two-story Wellness Center (located behind the current James R. Parks gymnasium), complete with an indoor track broke ground in late 2011.

 Academics

-Barstow Community College is accredited by the Accrediting Commission of Community and Junior Colleges of the Western Association of Schools and Colleges (WASC).
+Barstow Community College is accredited by the Accrediting Commission for Community and Junior Colleges.
 Barstow Community College offers the Associate of Arts and Associate of Science degrees.